- A third-party logistics (3PL) provider is a business that executes order fulfillment on your behalf

 As your business grows, fulfilling orders on your own becomes a huge drain on time.

 Maybe you’re already flush with orders but strapped for time.
-Perhaps you’ve recently realized that the hours you spend on fulfillment would be better used actually growing your business.
+Perhaps you’ve recently realized that the hours you spend on fulfillment would be better used actually grow your business.
 If this sounds like you, partnering with a third-party logistics (3PL) company could be a smart move.

 Table of Contents

 A 3PL is a company that assumes responsibility for your order fulfillment processes.
 You take in orders as usual.
 The 3PL fulfills them on your behalf.
 Your life gets easier and customers never know the difference.

 Growing businesses use 3PLs to save time, money, and improve their customer experience.
 For many media to large businesses – including 86% of Fortune 500 companies – delegating some if not all of logistics operations to a “third party” is essential to staying competitive.

 Every year, Easyship connects thousands of growing merchants to our global network of proven and reliable 3PLs.
 If you’re looking for help growing your business, our team of fulfillment experts is happy to help you find your ideal 3PL partnership at no charge.